Sphereon-Opensource/did-auth-client/README.md

 }
 ```

-To add publish you can add publish.url.snapshot=https://.... and publish.url.releases=https://.... to your gradle.properties
+To be able publish you must set publish.url.snapshot=https://... and/or publish.url.releases=https://... in your gradle.properties
-To set its credentials execute the following:
+To set the credentials for the repository, execute the following:
 ```bash
 gradle addCredentials --key nexusUser --value <insert-your-nexus-username>
 gradle addCredentials --key nexusPassword --value <insert-your-nexus-password>